 A few summers ago, I received a phone call from my department head “warning” me that I may be teaching two sections of freshman physical science.
 It was just a warning, not a guarantee, but that summer I probably saw more Neil deGrasse Tyson in my living room than my own husband.
 I knew that physical science generally had many misconceptions, and I wanted to conquer them victoriously, one freshman class at a time.
 Turns out, it’s really quite difficult to clear up any misconceptions in one year, especially when you are teaching 15-year-olds.
 That’s when I realized how crucial the primary years are in teaching science.

 You may have seen this clip, where a few Harvard Graduates answer a science question:

-These are some of the most common misconceptions among elementary science:
+These are some of the most common misconceptions in elementary science:

-7. If energy is conserved, why are we running out of it?
+- If energy is conserved, then why are we running out of it?

-12. Mass and weight are the same and they are equal at all times.
+- Mass and weight are the same, and they are equal at all times.

 What can elementary teachers do?

 Our classrooms are opportunities.
 It is our job to make sure that students excel to be the best they can be.
-As far as misconceptions, nobody is immune.
-No matter how long you’ve been teaching, how many degrees you have, everyone has misconceptions.
+As far as misconceptions go, nobody is immune.
+No matter how long you’ve been teaching, no matter how many degrees you have, everyone has misconceptions.
 But, even when we’ve cleared up our own, sometimes the material gets “lost in translation” as we pass it on to our students.